GM’s Will Ferrell Super Bowl ad challenges Norway, where it used to sell EVs

 He arrives at the dock in what he thinks is Norway in his Cadillac Lyriq as recruits Awkwafina and Kenan Thompson are lost in Finland in the GM Hummer EV.
 The commercial ends with text that declares: “We’re coming, Norway,” and then spells out that GM will have 30 EVs by 2025.

-There’s just one inconvenient truth: GM used to sell electric cars in Norway, but it’s given up the fight.
+This is a brilliantly produced way to increase the American public's interest—only there’s just one inconvenient truth: GM used to sell electric cars in Norway, but it’s given up the fight.
 Technically, that’s for reasons other than EV success as GM’s former Opel brand continues in Norway (and Europe) under PSA ownership and now sells the Opel Corsa-E rather than the Bolt EV–based Ampera-E.

 GM offered the Ampera-E version of the Bolt EV in Norway before the latter went on sale nationwide in the U.S.